nodejs/node/benchmark/README.md

 **A word of caution:** Statistics is not a foolproof tool.
-If a benchmark shows a statistical significant difference, there is a 5% risk that this difference doesn't actually exists.
+If a benchmark shows a statistical significant difference, there is a 5% risk that this difference doesn't actually exist.
 For a single benchmark this is not an issue.
 But when considering 20 benchmarks it's normal that one of them will show significance, when it shouldn't.
 A possible solution is to instead consider at least two stars (`**`) as the threshold, in that case the risk